AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 ## Setup the Camera

 1. Include the InertialCamera file or class in your project.
 Then, create an instance of the camera and set it as the scene’s camera.
+The camera requires a view for its gesture recognizers.
+Assign a view (such as the SKView rendering the scene or a parent UIView in your view controller) to the `gesturesView` property.

 ```swift
 class MyScene: SKScene {